thcare/solution-template/README.md

 ## Further Reading

 See our [Documentation Wiki](https://github.com/thcare/docs/wiki) for more information on how to use the th.care Framework.
-Start with